-Adrian has a background in farming and landscape contracting before his involvement in social enterprises, initially managing a successful lottery funded project, developing a community woodland within the Hull boundary.
+Adrian has a background in farming and landscape contracting before his involvement in social enterprises, initially managing a successful lottery funded project developing a community woodland within the Hull boundary.

-Mark is an experienced land land manager in the nature conservation sector and enjoys working with livestock.
-He has extensive experience of working with the local community through his previous work with two local authorities as a ranger on country side sites, in particular, at Staunton Country Park, an open farm on the edge of a large housing estate in East Hampshire, and as the Farm Manager for the Wyre Community Land Trust, a Community Supported Agriculture project and Care Farm in Worcestershire.
-In these roles, Mark has managed, led and delivered community projects including volunteering, training, care farm activities, woodland and orchard management and community orchard development, the production and sales of produce and services.
+Mark is an experienced land manager in the nature conservation sector and enjoys working with livestock.
+He has extensive experience of working with the local community through his previous work as a ranger on countryside sites, in particular at Staunton Country Park, an open farm on the edge of a large housing estate in East Hampshire, and as the Farm Manager for the Wyre Community Land Trust, a ‘Community Supported Agriculture’ project and care farm in Worcestershire.

-More about mark at www.houseofcleaver.com
+More about Mark at www.houseofcleaver.com

 Hilary has joined the board of Rooted in Hull bringing a wealth of food experiences gathered over the years in industry, education, health and the needs of the consumer.
 A food scientist by training she has continued to broaden her work in food policy and has latterly become involved in the sustainable food places national network, working in the city of Hull to make good food more accessible to everyone and to galvanise the city into taking the supply and consumption of sustainable food seriously.

 Sarah joined the board of Rooted in 2019, and brings expertise in community engagement.
 Bio to follow.